Starting a DIY mealworm farm is cheap, easy, and fun!

 - Drill or mesh & duct tape (or pop rivet gun)

-- Wheat bran or cheap plain oatmeal
+- Wheat bran or plain oatmeal (organic if possible)

 - Bucket Sifter